Skip to main content

 CategoryCapability

-ChatPersistent Pi sessions, streaming responses, session resume after refresh
+ChatPersistent Pi sessions, NDJSON streaming, session resume after refresh, queued steering / follow-up prompts

-PlanningRead-only Plan mode with structured execution plans, follow-up questions, and resumable plan actions
+PlanningRead-only Plan mode with structured execution plans, follow-up questionnaires, and resumable plan cards

-ResourcesBrowser for project-local Pi skills, prompts, and extensions
+ResourcesBrowser for project-local Pi skills, prompts, extensions, themes, and packages

 Two setup paths